davidbwaikato/phonegap-fieldays-innovation/README.txt

 # 1 USB VENDOR ID PER LINE.
 0x03F0

+3. a In "Device Manager" right click on Other Devices -> HP8 Slate and select "Update Drivers".

+  Then use "Browser for drivers" and point it at the 'android\extras\google\usb_driver' folder

+  Say "yes" to installing an unauthorized driver

-3. Disconnect and reconnect your Android device.
-It should come up with an "Unauthorized" warning for the detected device.
+[b.
+Disconnect and reconnect your Android device.
+On the device it should come up with an "Unauthorized" warning for the detected device.]

 4. The tools folder of the Android SDK needs to be on the path.
 Then you can run:

 a. adb kill-server && adb start-server
 (It will reconfigure)